The Role of Model Confidence on Bias Effects in Measured Uncertainties for Vision-Language Models: Abstract

 \section{Abstract}

 With the growing adoption of Large Language Models (LLMs) for open-ended tasks, accurately assessing epistemic uncertainty, which reflects a model’s lack of knowledge, has become crucial to ensuring reliable outcomes.
 However, quantifying epistemic uncertainty in such tasks is challenging due to the presence of aleatoric uncertainty, which arises from multiple valid answers.
 While bias can introduce noise into epistemic uncertainty estimation, it may also reduce noise from aleatoric uncertainty.
 To investigate this trade-off, we conduct experiments on Visual Question Answering (VQA) tasks and find that mitigating prompt-introduced bias improves uncertainty quantification in GPT-4o.
 Building on prior work showing that LLMs tend to copy input information when model confidence is low, we further analyze how these prompt biases affect measured epistemic and aleatoric uncertainty across varying bias-free confidence levels with GPT-4o and Qwen2-VL.
-We find that all considered biases induce greater changes in both uncertainties when bias-free model confidence is lower.
-Moreover, lower bias-free model confidence leads to greater underestimation of epistemic uncertainty (i.e. overconfidence) due to bias, whereas it has no significant effect on the direction of changes in aleatoric uncertainty estimation.
+We find that all considered biases have greater effects in both uncertainties when bias-free model confidence is lower.
+Moreover, lower bias-free model confidence is associated with greater bias-induced underestimation of epistemic uncertainty, resulting in overconfident estimates, whereas it has no significant effect on the direction of bias effect in aleatoric uncertainty estimation.
 These distinct effects deepen our understanding of bias mitigation for uncertainty quantification and potentially inform the development of more advanced techniques. \footnote{\url{https://github.com/XinyiLiu0227/Uncertainty_Quantification_Bias}}